hmc-cs111-fall2015/language-design/language-design.md

 ---

-8. *Teamwork:* Briefly describe how you split up the work for this assignment.
+Briefly describe how you split up the work for this assignment.

 **Response**